clearmatics/ion/README.md

 which ultimately signs-off on everything as being the pinnacle standard for what is correct or not, but in a distributed system consisting of thousands of nodes it comes with the presupposition that it should define for us what trust is rather than simply that its structure and properties can be trusted.
-For RSCoin to be truly distributed and trustable each information source should provide its own mechanisms to verify its own reliability by co-proving that others are meeting the same or higher standards in a way which enables the human-actors who decide what trust is to make their own choices when forming a consensus.
+For RSCoin to be truly trustable it must be distributed so each source of information can provide its own mechanisms to verify its own reliability by co-proving that others are meeting the same or higher standards in a way which enables the human-actors who decide what trust is to make their own choices when forming a consensus.

 ### If everybody was the 'Central Bank', then who would you trust?
 That should be the real question...

 But, what is the purpose of a bank?
-Essentially it is to value assets, keep them in deposit, and provide a proportionate fungible quantity of it or an item of exchangeable value on-demand.
+Essentially it is to value assets, keep them in deposit, and provide a proportionate fungible quantity of it available to you on-demand, or an item of exchangeable value.
 If I were to get a mortgage for the value of my house the bank would be liable to provide something of equivalent value, like honouring a cheque or card payment up to the limit of their liabilities or my overdraft.

-However, how many levels of abstraction are theDichotomyre between this conception of 'banked' and the model proposed by the RSCoin paper which adds an unnecessary 'centralised' requirement, it seems more like a central validator node and single point of failure without the benefits of BitCoin segwit, where the web-of-trust is imposed for our collective benefit without it being easy to opt-out regardless of whatever the underlying technology can achieve.
+However, how many levels of indirection are there between the above conception of 'bank' and the model proposed by the RSCoin paper which adds an unnecessary 'centralised' requirement, it seems more like a central validator node and single point of failure without the benefits of BitCoin segwit, where the web-of-trust is imposed for our collective benefit without it being easy to opt-out regardless of whatever the underlying technology can achieve.

 ## Non-repudibility is the enemy of privacy